Class-incremental learning: survey and performance evaluation on image classification: Approaches

 where $\theta_i^t$ is weight $i$ of the network currently being trained, $\theta^{t\textit{-}1}_i$ is the value of this parameter at the end of training on task $t\,\textit{-}\,1$, $|\theta^{t\textit{-}1}|$ is the number of weights in the network, and $\Omega_{i}$ contains importance values for each network weight.

 Kirkpatrick et al.~\cite{kirkpatrick2017overcoming} proposed \emph{Elastic Weight Consolidation} (EWC) in which $\Omega_{i}$ is calculated as a diagonal approximation of the Fisher Information Matrix.
 However, this captures the importance of the model at the minimum after each task is learned, while ignoring the influence of those parameters along the learning trajectory in weight space.
-In~\cite{liu2018rotate}, the authors improve EWC by rotating the parameter space to one that provides a better approximation of the Fisher Information Matrix.
+Liu et al.~\cite{liu2018rotate} improve EWC by rotating the parameter space to one that provides a better approximation of the Fisher Information Matrix.
 However, the model has to be extended with fixed parameters during training, which does not increase the capacity of the network but incurs in a computational and memory cost.
-In a similar vein of improving the approximation of the Fisher Information Matrix in EWC, the authors of~\cite{lee2020continual} propose an extension of the Kronecker factorization technique for block-diagonal approximation of the Fisher Information Matrix.
+In a similar vein of improving the approximation of the Fisher Information Matrix in EWC, Lee et al.~\cite{lee2020continual} propose an extension of the Kronecker factorization technique for block-diagonal approximation of the Fisher Information Matrix.
 They additionally demonstrate how such Kronecker factorizations make accommodating batch normalization possible.

-In contrast,~\cite{zenke2017continual} proposed the \emph{Path Integral} approach (PathInt), that accumulates the changes in each parameter online along the entire learning trajectory.
+In contrast, Zenke et al.~\cite{zenke2017continual} proposed the \emph{Path Integral} approach (PathInt), that accumulates the changes in each parameter online along the entire learning trajectory.
 As noted by the authors, batch updates to the weights might lead to overestimating the importance, while starting from pretrained models might lead to underestimating it.
 To address this, \emph{Memory Aware Synapses} (MAS)~\cite{aljundi2018memory} also proposes to calculate $\Omega_{i}$ online by accumulating the sensitivity of the learned function (the magnitude of the gradient).
-In~\cite{chaudhry2018riemannian}, the \emph{Riemanian Walk} (RWalk) algorithm is proposed: both Fisher Information Matrix approximation and online path integral are fused to calculate the importance for each parameter.
+Further, \emph{Riemanian Walk} (RWalk)~\cite{chaudhry2018riemannian} fuses both Fisher Information Matrix approximation and online path integral in a single algorithm to calculate the importance for each parameter.
 In addition, RWalk uses exemplars to further improve results.

 \minisection{Data regularization.} The second class of regularization-based approaches aims to prevent activation drift and is based on knowledge distillation~\cite{bucilua2006model, hinton2014distilling} which was originally designed to learn a more compact student network from a larger teacher network.
 Li et al.~\cite{li2017learning} proposed to use the technique to keep the representations of previous data from drifting too much while learning new tasks.
 Their method, called \emph{Learning without Forgetting} (LwF) applies the following loss: